 Section 301 List 4 Batch 4 Product Exclusions

-On May 13, 2020, The United States Trade Representative granted the third list of product exclusions for Section 301 List 4 products.
+On May 13, 2020, The United States Trade Representative granted the fourth list of product exclusions for Section 301 List 4 products.
 The exclusions as set out in the Annex are reflected in three 10-digit HTSUS subheadings and five specially prepared product descriptions covering 27 separate exclusion requests.

 Exclusions will be retroactive to September 1, 2019 and will remain effective until September 1, 2020.
 The exclusions are available for any product that meets the description in the Annex, regardless of whether the importer filed an exclusion request.
 Further, the scope of each exclusion is governed by the scope of the 10-digit HTSUS subheading as described in the Annex, and not by the product descriptions set out in any particular request for exclusion.
 The exclusions comprise of different medical supplies, and were most likely pushed due to the coronavirus outbreak.

 The exclusions include: